marijnh/Eloquent-JavaScript/14_dom.md

 Given a data set of mountains, an array of objects with `name`, `height`, and `place` properties, generate the DOM structure for a table that enumerates the objects.
-It should have one column per key (derived from the first object), and one row per object, plus a header row with `<th>` elements at the top, listing the column names.
+It should have one column per key and one row per object, plus a header row with `<th>` elements at the top, listing the column names.

 Write this so that the columns are automatically derived from the objects, by taking the property names of the first object in the data.